 Summertime is pitta time.
 With the sun blazing high in the sky, it can easily increase our inner body temperature.
 With the increase in internal heat, our liver can get somewhat tired and overheated as well.
-The liver is said to be one of the main seats of pitta, hence the liver can be one of the hottest organs in the body.
-So, the summer can take a particular toll on the liver.
+The liver is said to be one of the main seats of pitta, and can be one of the hottest organs in the body.
+So the summer can take a particular toll on the liver.
 It’s important to keep it cool and refreshed throughout the summer.

 Berries are powerful little fruits.
-Not only are they packed with antioxidant and cleansing factors, they tend to be darker reds, blues, and purples—the same color as our blood.
-They also have cooling properties.
+Not only are they packed with antioxidants and cleansing factors, they tend to be darker reds, blues, and purples—the same color as our blood—and they also have cooling properties.
 This makes berries wonderful for the liver.

-Enjoy this delicious treat before berry season is over!
+Enjoy this delicious treat while the berry season is in full swing!